Skip to content

 • Link script ROIAM_hubPrivilegesInitialLoad from com.roiable.roiam.hub.

-• From com.roiable.roiam.hubTarget Loads, open "Daily load - ROIAM privileges".
+• From com.roiable.roiam.hubTarget Loads, open "Delta load - ROI iAM existing IdM repositories".

 • Copy its passes into the new job in the target package (or recreate them).